bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

   Please enter clear root password of the new image: root [INFO] Entering livenet dedicated part.

 Choose a standard image, and give a size.
-Warning: 5M means 5Gb.

 .. code-block:: text